-Although this article talks mostly about clipping, it’s important to first discuss bathing, cleaning and shampoos.
+Although this article talks mostly about clipping, it’s important not to overlook bathing, cleaning and shampoos.
 Not every dog needs clipping, but most dogs need regular cleaning.
 Read our guide to bathing dogs and pay special attention to our comments about dog shampoos.

 Oscar’s a good dog and his story is sadly all too familiar.
 Like many breeds, his coat needs regular clipping, and he’s been going to grooming salons since a puppy.